hexian000/kcptun-libev/README.md

 ### Encryption

 kcptun-libev can optionally encrypt KCP packets with a password/preshared key.
 Security and privacy can only be guaranteed if encryption is enabled.
-It uses the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://doc.libsodium.org/).
+We use the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://doc.libsodium.org/).

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
 However, random packets may crash the server since authenticate tag is not added too.